fastrgv/RufasSlider/README.md

 At any time, hit the letter (r) to reset/restart, or (esc) to quit.

-For Rush, Bslider and DirtyDozen, you use the (n) key to go to the next puzzle, which in general is more difficult.
+For Rush, Bslider, Annoying and DirtyDozen, you use the (n) key to go to the next puzzle, which in general is more difficult.
 The (p) key takes you to the previous puzzle.

+Note that I created about 20% of the Rush puzzles (filenames that end "my.rush"), including the most difficult one "zzzz_89my.rush".

 And for those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  rush, bslider, dirty12, maboy, and linkRings.
 Remember that you can stop using the autosolver at any time and try to manually solve the puzzle.

+Annoying has no autosolver.

 Note that there are two "external" solvers available:  1) fbfsr for traffic rush puzzles (writes to rpath.txt);  2) fbfsl (writes to lpath.txt) for a) MaBoy; b) dirtyDozen; c) bslider puzzles.
 Simply type the executable name followed by the puzzle file name.
 For example to solve the second DirtyDozen puzzle type "fbfsl ../../puzzles/dd02.blk".
 The solution is written to a file in the current directory, in this case, named lpath.txt.
 Then, to follow the output instructions, start the puzzle and reveal the letters by hitting the (a)-key.